Shujie-Tan/Pattern-Classification/README.md

 * Lab 8, EM Algorithm and Mixture of Densities (Gaussians) for Image Segmentation
 * Lab 10, k Nearest Neighbor and Parzen Window
 * Lab 11, k Nearest Neighbor and Parzen Window

+where Lab 2, 3 are written by matlab and others are written by jupyter notebook.